abelson-lab/PAMPHLET/README.md

 # PAMPHLET

-Here we present a manual with examples detailing how to use PAMPHLET to generate recurrently mutated genomics coordinates for targeted sequencing panels based on prior knowledge, such as from mutation data obtained from the Catalogue of Somatic Mutations in Cancer (COSMIC) and cBio Cancer Genomics Portal (CBioPortal).
+Here we present a manual with examples detailing how to use PAMPHLET to generate ranges that cover recurrently mutated genomics coordinates for targeted sequencing panels based on prior knowledge, such as from mutation data obtained from the Catalogue of Somatic Mutations in Cancer (COSMIC) and cBio Cancer Genomics Portal (CBioPortal).